G29T/Dashboard/README.md

 ## Prerequisites

-- Node.js installed on your machine npm
+- Node.js installed on your machine
+- yarn install

 ## Installation